Tom Brady Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Recent Performances

-- He added one carry for 11 yards, averaging 11 yards per carry.
+- Brady added 11 yards on one carry, averaging 11 yards per attempt.

-- Brady has racked up 809 passing yards (269.7 per game) and has a 60.5% completion percentage (75-for-124) over his last three appearances, tossing three touchdowns and one interception.
+- Over his last three games, Brady has put up 809 passing yards (269.7 per game) while connecting on 75 of 124 passes (60.5% completion percentage), with three touchdowns and one interception.

-- He also has 29 rushing yards on nine carries (with one touchdown), averaging 9.7 yards per game.
+- He's added 29 rushing yards on nine carries and one rushing touchdown, averaging 9.7 yards per game.

 Brady's Tampa Bay Teammates